 These are the fees and expenses for operating the Scheme.
-These expenses include Investment Management and Advisory Fee charged by the AMC, Registrar and Transfer Agents' fee, marketing and selling costs etc. as given in the table below:
+These expenses include Investment Management and Advisory Fee charged by the AMC, Registrar and Transfer Agents' fee, marketing and selling costs etc. as provided below:

 The AMC has estimated that upto 2.25% of the daily net assets of the Scheme will be charged to the Scheme as expenses.
-For the actual current expenses being charged, the investor should refer to the website of the mutual fund.
-In case of any change in the expense ratio, the AMC would update the current expense ratios on the website at least three business days prior to the effective date of the change.
+For the actual current expenses being charged, the investor should refer to the website of the AMC.
+In case of any change in the expense ratio, the AMC would update the same on the website at least three business days prior to the effective date of the change.
 The requirement for disclosing such change would be subject to paragraph 10.1.8 of the Master Circular.
-Investor can refer Total Expense Ratio (TER) details.
+Investor can refer Mutual Funds - Invest in Mutual Funds Online | ICICI Prudential MF for Total Expense Ratio (TER) details.